Diathermy.

 One of the main values of the high frequency is that it is too fast to stimulate nerve fibres.

-This means that you don’t get spasm or paralysis of muscle.
+This means that you do not get spasm or paralysis of muscle.

 To avoid these unwanted effects, you need frequencies greater than 100 kHz.